 Fifteenth Judicial District - Cheyenne County Court Judge

-The Fifteenth Judicial District Commission on Judicial Performance recommends that Judge Clifford Mays BE RETAINED by a unanimous vote of 10-0.
+The Fifteenth Judicial District Commission on Judicial Performance recommends that Judge P. Douglas Tallman BE RETAINED.